nicksstapleton/blog/_portfolio/2022-10-27-what-resources-should-i-buy-in-logos-bible-software.md

 ---
 ![](/assets/images/logos-resources.png)One of the greatest benefits of Logos is the vast amount of resources you can add to your library.
 Yet, the possibilities can also be quite overwhelming.
 When I began building my library in Logos I wanted to know which tools were most worthy of investment.

 Beyond [buying a Logos package](https://www.nickstapleton.me/logos-buyers-guide/) and grabbing the [free book of the month](https://partners.faithlife.com/click.track?CID=437858&AFID=467957), you want to invest in great reference tools you will utilize over and over again in Logos.
 This is ensure you get good mileage out of your resources.
+What are the best Logos resources to buy?
 Which are must-haves?
 Here are the categories you want to prioritize and some suggested resources:

 ### ![image-right](/assets/images/zondervan-illustrated-bible-dictionary.jpg){: .align-right}Bible Dictionaries